-- b.
+- ii.
 Healthy behaviors.
-The conditions to be met by a nonexempt individual in year 1 of enrollment as a condition for not being liable for monthly contributions in year 2 are completing a health risk assessment and wellness exam (annual exam).
-A health risk assessment is considered part of the individual's medical record and is afforded all associated privacy and confidentiality protections afforded to such documents by federal and state law, regulations, and policy. - c.
-Grace Period.
-Nonexempt individuals will be given a 30 day healthy behavior grace period.
-If the individual completes the required healthy behaviors in the first 30 days of year when premiums are due, no premiums will be due for the remainder of the year. - 24.
-Healthy Behaviors and Premiums Protocols.
-Authority to charge premiums and to implement the Healthy Behaviors component described in this section shall apply to the extent that the state establishes the protocols, subject to CMS approval, described here: - a.
-Year 1 Healthy Behaviors and Premiums Protocols.
+The conditions to be met by a nonexempt individual in year 1 of enrollment as a condition of maintaining full dental benefits without liability for monthly premium contributions in year 2 are completing an oral health risk selfassessment and preventive dental service.
+Any future changes to state-designated healthy behaviors will be thoroughly communicated to enrollees in order to provide thorough opportunity for enrollees to maintain full dental benefits without liability for monthly contributions.
+Self-assessments submitted are considered part of the individual's medical record and afforded all associated privacy and confidentiality protections afforded to such documents by federal and state law, regulations, and policy. - 34 Iowa Wellness Plan Healthy Behaviors and Premiums Protocols.
+Authority to charge premiums and to implement the Healthy Behaviors component described in this section shall apply to the extent that the state establishes the protocols, subject to CMS approval, described here: - a Year 1 Healthy Behaviors and Premiums Protocols.
 By March 31, 2014, the state shall submit for approval a protocol describing the state's plan for implementing year 1 Healthy Behavior Incentives and Premiums including, at a minimum, the following: